 Desktop spam filters live on a user’s computer and allow for 1 to 1 configuration and personalization.
 Microsoft SmartScreen, G-Lock SpamCombat are a few examples of desktop-based spam filters.

 For B2C and B2B senders, Google, Microsoft, and Yahoo’s built-in spam and inbox sorting technologies are going to be the most common challenge you’ll face.

-Let’s take a look at how the three largest email service providers (ESP’s) identify spam.
+Let’s take a look at how the three largest inbox service providers (ISP’s) identify spam.
 First, we’ll look at the factors they use, and then we’ll look at each provider individually to see how they differ.